Takazudo/jQuery.ImgLoader/README.md

 ```

 This 'kill' method is available for BasicLoader too.
 But, BasicLoader starts imgs' loading at once.
-So, you can't stop the started img loadings to the browsers.
+You can't stop already-started imgs' loadings to the browsers. 'kill' stops the all future events about the imgs.
+But, background-loading cannnot be stopped.
 Use ChainLoader for huge amount of imgs.

 ## License